Study Abroad Scholarships

 - Be participating in an authorized study abroad program, and be receiving academic credit for that program.

-- If awarded the scholarship, submit the Scholarship Acceptance Form along with proof of registration in the study abroad course (if faculty-led) to the Study Abroad Coordinator in the Office of International Programs as soon as possible.
+- If awarded the scholarship, submit the Scholarship Acceptance Form along with proof of registration in the study abroad course (if faculty-led) to the Study Abroad Coordinator in the Office of International Programs as soon as possible after receiving the email.

 - Scholarships are disbursed either at the end of the semester before you will be studying abroad or the semester during your study abroad program (depending on financial aid status).

-Some departments and colleges also offer scholarships for students participating in faculty-led study abroad trips.
-To find out more about these opportunities, speak with the faculty leader of the trip you are considering going on.
+Some departments and colleges also offer scholarships for students participating in study abroad programs.
+To find out more about these opportunities, speak with the department.

 Non-SHSU Study Abroad Scholarships